Root operators, root groups and retractions: preliminaries

-Before we are able to define the retractions let us recall the following Lemma which ensures that the retractions will be well defined.

-\begin{lemma} Let $c$ be any alcove in an affine building $X$ and $\bound C$ an arbitrary chamber in the building $\bound X$ at infinity.
-Then $X$ is (as a set) the union of \begin{enumerate} \item all apartments containing $c$ or \item all apartments $A$ whose apartment $\bound A$ at infinity contains $\bound C$. \end{enumerate} \end{lemma}

-\begin{remark} The first item of Lemma~\ref{lem:union} can, on the alcove level, be deduced from the Bruhat decomposition.
-Compare \ref{prop:decomp} item \eqref{Bruhat}.
-To see this we argue as follows.
-First recall that, as $B$ stabilizes the fundamental alcove, the set of alcoves in $X$ is in bijection with the cosets in $G\diagup B$.
-The Weyl group $\aW$ leaves the fixed apartment $A$ invariant and acts transitive on the set of alcoves therein.
-The group $B$ acts transitive on all apartments containing the fundamental alcove as otherwise $G$ could not be at the same time transitive on the alcoves in $X$ and admit the Bruhat decomposition.
-With this one can see that as a set of alcoves $X$ is the union of all apartments containing the fundamental alcove $\fa$.
-By conjugation with elements of $G$ one obtains the more general statement of the Lemma.

-Item \eqref{CUnion} of the same Lemma is in a similar way related to the Iwasawa decomposition of $G$.
-The main difference is that we now look at the set of vertices in $X$ of the same type as $v_0$ instead of the set of all alcoves.
-We use the fact that these vertices are in one to one correspondence with the cosets in $G\diagup K$ and the fact that the elements of $T$ leave the apartment $A$ invariant.
-By transitivity of $G$ on the vertices of a fixed type in $X$ we obtain that $U$ needs to be transitive on the set of apartments containing $\bound \Cf$ at infinity.
-Thus $X$ may as a set of vertices of type the type of $v_0$ be seen as the union of apartments containing $\bound\Cf$.
-Again by conjugation the full statement is obtained. \end{remark}

-Each of the decompositions of Lemma~\ref{lem:union} allows us to define a retraction of $X$ onto a fixed apartment.
-The first kind of retraction depends on the choice of the alcove $c$ in $X$.
+Proposition~\ref{prop:union} allows us to define a retraction of $X$ onto a fixed apartment which depends on the choice of a chamber in $\bound A$.
+There is a second type of retraction given by a choice of an alcove in $A$ which we will not need in this paper and hence won't introduce.

-\begin{definition} Let $c$ an alcove in a fixed apartment $A$.
-For an alcove $d$ in $X$ let $B\in\App$ be an apartment containing both $c$ and $d$, which exists by \ref{lem:union}\eqref{cUnion}.
-Define

-where $\varphi:B\to A$ is the unique isomorphism mapping $B$ to $A$ fixing their intersection.
-We refer to $r_{A,c}$ as the \emph{retraction onto $A$ based at $c$}. \end{definition}